Published: October 2024

 Maintaining good blood pressure is vital to helping the older adults in your life stay vibrant and healthy.
 Sometimes it can be confusing as to how to assist a loved one reduce their hypertension.

-At Frontier, our highly knowledgeable and compassionate team is here to help you become more familiar with the importance of maintaining a healthy blood pressure for your older loved ones.
+At Frontier Senior Living, our highly knowledgeable and compassionate team is here to help you become more familiar with the importance of maintaining a healthy blood pressure for your older loved ones.
 If you would like to learn more about our wonderful communities, we invite you to visit one of our properties, take a tour and speak with our friendly staff.

 Find a community near you